GURPS Vehicles: Contents

 GURPS Vehicles explains how to build and operate an array of conveyances, from sailboats to starships to witches' brooms.
 Step-by-step instructions show how to select the structural frame, propulsion system, and thrust factor for vehicles such as a nuclear-powered tilt-rotor mini-copter.
-The book includes a very mathematical vehicle construction system as part of its complex and intricate mechanics.
+The book includes a heavily mathematical system for vehicle construction as part of its complex and intricate set of game mechanics.

-The second edition of GURPS Vehicles offers a complete vehicle design system for players and referees.
-The entire book has been re-written, revised and updated, and features many more options and accessories.
-It contains expanded rules for spacecraft and locomotives, and a comprehensive weapons design system.
+The second edition of GURPS Vehicles presents a full system for vehicle design, its content completely re-written, revised and updated from the original edition, with new options and accessories, rules for spacecraft and locomotives, and a complete design system for weapons.

 Publication history

 GURPS Vehicles was written by David Pulver and published by Steve Jackson Games.
-After the Secret Service raid on SJG, the company stopped printing adventures for financial reasons, and as a result put out standalone GURPS books; this included more universal books such as GURPS Vehicles.
+After the Secret Service raid on SJG, the company stopped publishing adventures for financial reasons, and instead released more standalone GURPS books; this included universal books such as GURPS Vehicles.